-Given the complexities of food allergies, however, skin tests are not typically the only diagnostic procedure involved in diagnosing these conditions.
+*Note: Skin tests can help diagnose food allergies; however, given the complexities of food allergies, skin tests are not typically the only diagnostic procedure involved in diagnosing these conditions.
 Patients with suspected food allergies may require additional testing.
 Skin allergy tests are popular due to their simplicity and to the fact that they are not invasive procedures.

 Risks of Skin Allergy Testing

 As with any medical procedure, there are some risks associated with skin allergy testing.
 The most common side effect associated with skin testing is the occurrence of an allergic response in the skin.
 This typically involves the development of swollen itchy red bumps and blisters.

 Sometimes these reactions are visible immediately after application of the allergen but, in some cases, they may take several hours or days to appear.
 In very rare cases, a patient may develop a severe allergic reaction.
 This is why skin allergy testing is always conducted in the safety of an allergist’s office under medical supervision.